 Today we’re lucky enough to present you with a seriously awesome contest.
 If any of you follow the publishing world, you’ve probably heard of Entangled Publishing, a new publisher that has taken the small press world by storm.
 They produce some excellent titles, many of which can be found at your local bookstore.
 In less than a year in running they already have books on the USA Today, New York Times, Wall Street Journal, and most other major bestseller lists.
 So yes, they are beyond awesome.
 Here a few of their YA titles:

-Anyway, today the managing editor at Entangled Publishing, Heather Howland (who has edited some of those bestselling titles), was kind enough to join us for this contest.
-She’s offering to critique the first page of 3 different people’s manuscripts!
-Whether the first page of a short story or a novel, it doesn’t matter.
-To be honest, I’m sort of jealous that I can’t enter, because Heather really knows what she’s doing.
-Be sure to make the best of this opportunity and enter for yourself!
+Today, the managing editor at Entangled Publishing, Heather Howland, was kind enough to join us for this contest.
+She’s offering to critique the first page of 3 different manuscripts.
+Whether it’s the first page of a short story or a novel, it doesn’t matter.
+I’m really excited about this, as you can see, because Heather really knows what she’s doing.

-- You must have thick skin.
-Heather isn’t going to bash your first page if you’re one of the winners, but she’s going to be honest with her critique.
-Please enter only if you’re genuinely looking for a critique and not a cheerleader, and please please please don’t get upset over any comments she makes.
+– You must have thick skin.
+I doubt Heather will bash your first page if you’re one of the winners, but she’s going to be honest with her critique.
+Please enter only if you’re genuinely looking for a critique and not a cheerleader, and please don’t get upset over any comments she makes.
 They’re intended to help.

 How To Enter: